Dambylik/42_Inception/README.md

 NGINX is a web server that can also be used as a reverse proxy, load balancer, and HTTP cache.
 It is known for its high performance, stability, and low resource consumption.
 NGINX is often used to handle server-side requests for web applications, and it can also be used to serve static content such as images and JavaScript files.
 In addition to its web server capabilities, NGINX can be configured to handle other types of network protocols, such as Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
 It is often used in conjunction with other software, such as databases and content management systems, to build robust and scalable web applications.

-- **Before We dive into Installation part you need to know about TLSv1.2 or TLSv1.3 because it pretty importing in our case.**

 ### TLS (Transport Layer Security)

 Transport Layer Security (TLS) is a security protocol that is used to establish secure communication between two parties over the internet.
 It is designed to prevent eavesdropping, tampering, and message forgery, and to provide authenticity and integrity for transmitted data.
 TLS is used to secure a wide range of internet-based applications, including web browsing, email, file transfer, virtual private networks (VPNs), and real-time communication systems.